 - Auditory brainstem response (ABR) testing measures the brain’s response to a “click” delivered through earphones, much like an EEG of the brainstem.
 Sensors measure the baby’s entire hearing pathway to determine if the sounds are heard normally.

 Both tests are non-invasive and require no action by the patient (a key quality for a newborn test).
-Currently CornerStone Ear, Nose, & Throat performs all of the newborn hearing screenings in CMC-Union hospital and provides follow-up testing and care for patients and their families across the Charlotte region.
+Currently CornerStone Ear, Nose, & Throat performs all of the newborn hearing screenings at Atrium Health Union and provides follow-up testing and care for patients and their families across the Charlotte region.
 All infants who do not pass the original hearing screening in the hospital should be referred for re-screening or diagnostic testing.
 Ideally, audiological evaluations on infants who fail the newborn hearing screening should be performed before three months of age, or as soon as possible after discharge.
 Infants with confirmed hearing loss should receive early intervention services before six months of age.

 Parents and health care providers should understand that a “pass” on the newborn hearing test does not rule out later development of hearing problems in infancy or early childhood.
 Speech and language development should be continuously monitored as an indicator of hearing difficulties.
 Infants who are at risk for progressive or late-onset hearing loss should be tested more frequently than those with no known hearing loss risks.
 These elevated risks may include, but are not limited to: